Beyond Frosting » Recipes » Desserts » Cakes » Sweet Potato Cake

 • Frosting consistency: This frosting should be thick but easily spreadable, it won’t be quite as soft as a cream cheese frosting.
 If your frosting seems too thin, add additional powdered sugar.
 Or if your frosting is too thick, add additional cream.
 The secret to the best frosting is to really whip the butter before adding any additional ingredients.
 If your frosting because too soft when applying and decorating the cake, stick it in the fridge for 20-30 minutes

 • Decorating this cake: This cake is decorated using a variety of piping tips including 1M, French tip: Ateco 866 and Wilton 199.
-Open star tip 21 and Sweetapolita sprinkles.
+Open star tip 21.

 Recipe rating 5 Stars 4 Stars 3 Stars 2 Stars 1 Star